olofd/react-native-FBPortForwarding/README.md

 the React-Native packager
 and FBPortForwardingClient/peertalk-client.

-Bundle will be transfered over USB
+Bundle will be transferred over USB

 All credits go to Facebook.
 Source: